Welcome to today's edition of the Rush 24-7 podcast.

 Here we are in the middle of a genuine blizzard, a record snowfall in Chicago.

-There is not one, and there's plenty of news coverage about it, but there is not one reference with a drive-by media to global warming.
+There is not one, and there's plenty of news coverage about it, but there is not one reference by the drive-by media to global warming.

 Record snowfall in Chicago.